“Our humanity is trapped by moral adolescents…The world has achieved brilliance without wisdom, power without conscience.”

 Peace at home, peace in the world.

 ~ Mustafa Kemal Atatürk , as quoted in many sources including, Atatürk(1963) by Uluğ İğdemir, p.
 200; and Small Nations and Great Powers: A Study of Ethnopolitical Conflict in the Caucasus (2000) by Svante E. Cornell, p.
-287; this later became the motto of the Republic of Turkey
+287. It later became the motto of the Republic of Turkey.

 The only way to abolish war is to make peace heroic.